-We have audited the financial statements of Developmental Opportunities, Inc. dba Starpoint (a nonprofit organization) as of and for the years ended June 30, 2014 and 2013, and have issued our report thereon dated October 1, 2014, which contained an unqualified opinion on those financial statements.
+We have audited the financial statements of Developmental Opportunities, Inc. dba Starpoint (a nonprofit organization) as of and for the years ended June 30, 2015 and 2014, and have issued our report thereon dated October 30, 2015, which contained an unqualified opinion on those financial statements.
 Our audits were performed for the purpose of forming an opinion on the financial statements as a whole.

-The schedule of case management services for the year ended June 30, 2014 is presented for the purpose of additional analysis and is not a required part of the financial statements.
+The schedule of case management services for the year ended June 30, 2015 is presented for the purpose of additional analysis and is not a required part of the financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-The statistical data shown on page 14, which is the responsibility of management, is presented for purposes of additional analysis and is not a required part of the financial statements.
-The nonaccounting information has not been subjected to the auditing procedures applied in the audit of the financial statements, and, accordingly, we do not express an opinion or provide any assurance on it.
-The information, except for that portion marked "unaudited," on which we express no opinion, has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The information, except for that portion marked "unaudited" and upon which we express no opinion, has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.